 5. Changes to Fringe Benefits

 The TCJA law generally eliminated the deduction for entertainment or qualified transportation, but there are exceptions.
-Additionally, qualified moving expense reimbursements, bicycle commuting reimbursements and employee achievement awards are now treated differently, To learn more, visit the IRS site here.
+Additionally, qualified moving expense reimbursements, bicycle commuting reimbursements, and employee achievement awards are now treated differently.
+To learn more, visit the IRS site's article Tax Reform Brings Changes to Fringe Benefits.

 6. Farmers & Ranchers

 Farmers and ranchers are also impacted by TCJA.
 There are changes relevant to net operating losses, qualified business income deductions, accounting methods, and depreciation.
-For the details, download our primer here.
+For the details, download our primer, How Tax Reform Affects Farmers and Ranchers.

 Many of these changes stand to benefit small businesses, but owners may have to make financial strategy adjustments to take full advantage of them.